4th Summit of EMDR Complex Trauma & Dissociation

 - Identify how to deal with complex cases (e.g. eating disorders) in the light of attachment issues and parts work.

-- Cite how to identify, comprehend and work with the different patient's parts.
+- Distinguish how to identify, comprehend and work with the different patient's parts.

-- Utilize new strategies to overcome blocks during the reprocessing of traumatic memories
+- Identify new strategies to overcome blocks during the reprocessing of traumatic memories

 About the Presenter: